robertnjenga/custom-video-player/README.md

 ## Custom Video Player

-Custom video player using the HTML5 video element and it's JavaScript API with a custom design
+Custom video player using the HTML5 video element and its JavaScript API with a custom design

-## Project Specifications
+##  Specifications

 - Display custom video player styled with CSS
 - Play/pause